Acoustics and Soundfield Project

 This review of articles in the BATOD Journal & Magazine from 2000 to March 2010 compiled by Ted Moore is available on this website.

 Stuart Whyte, a Qualified Teacher of the Deaf and Educational Audiologist has written a guide to research on soundfield systems.
 This guide to research on soundfield systems is available on this website.

 Articles which have appeared in the BATOD Magazine about using BKB test to assess what pupils are actually hearing have been collected into a single document are available to download from this website.

 An issue for the Foundation is how to disseminate the information to as many people as possible who could benefit – providing evidence or a way of collecting the evidence that whilst improving classroom acoustics is important the benefits of Sound Field Systems can ameliorate the situation.
-Four key SFS providers (Connevans, Lightspeed, PCWerth, Phonak) and Ecophon have agreed to support a conference on Friday 25 November 2011 at Knightsfield/Monks Walk School, Welwyn Garden City, Hertfordshire.
-This will be free to delegates - Teachers of the Deaf, Educational Audiologists, SENCos, mainstream teachers working with deaf pupils and all other associated professionals
+Four key SFS providers (Connevans, Lightspeed, PCWerth, Phonak) and Ecophon supported a conference on Friday 25 November 2011 at Knightsfield/Monks Walk School, Welwyn Garden City, Hertfordshire.
+This was free to delegates - Teachers of the Deaf, Educational Audiologists, SENCos, mainstream teachers working with deaf pupils and all other associated professionals